DataQualityCommittee/dqc_us_rules/README.md

 ## Configuration and Use of the DQC Arelle Plugin

-The DQC Arelle plugin ruleset can be [downloaded (v5 or later)](https://github.com/DataQualityCommittee/dqc_us_rules/releases) and saved locally or used from GitHub by pointing to the appropriate raw.githubusercontent.com url when running the plugin (see below).
+The DQC ruleset files are in the [downloaded release archive (v5 or later)](https://github.com/DataQualityCommittee/dqc_us_rules/releases) as .zip files in the folder "dqc_us_rules".
+The extracted files for current SEC-approved US GAAP Taxonomies - 2015, 2016, 2017 - are also in the "dqc_us_rules" folder as the reference implementation for the DQC rules.
+These ruleset files as .zip can also be referenced from GitHub by pointing to the appropriate URL following this syntax: `https://github.com/DataQualityCommittee/dqc_us_rules/raw/*vMajor.Minor.FixRelease*/dqc_us_rules/dqc-us-*TaxonomyYear*-V*MajorRelease*-ruleset.zip` when running the plugin from the command line (see below).

 To run the DQC plugin use the following command line syntax in Arelle: